useflyyer/flyyer-docs/docs/getting-started.md

 <TabItem value="npm">

-When you are ready to deploy run:
+When you are ready to deploy, run:

 ```bash title="Terminal.app"
 npm run-script deploy